utilitywarehouse/design-systems/packages/material/README.md

 };
 ```

+The Customer UI theme is a more complete theme when it comes to application design, where as the MUI theme is applied internally to the Material theme providers.

 The `Background` component provides the necessary context to render Customer UI
 components with the expected brand styles.
 A `Background` component isn't
 strictly required, the default behaviour is to use the theme on the `level3`
 background for light mode.
 However to ensure the application behaves as
 expected you should use a `Background` component.
 You can have multiple
-`Background` components within your app to render different background styles.
+`Background` components within your app to render different background styles in
+different areas of your application.
 The Customer UI components will then render their styles appropriately depending
 on the background color level, without needing to specify this at the individual
 component level.

-Themes are all managed internally with the UI library.
-There are two themes available:

-* Customer UI theme, the theme object exported from [the theme package](../theme), accessed via the `useTheme` hook.
-* Material UI theme, the [Material UI theme](https://next.material-ui.com/customization/default-theme/#main-content) accessed via the `useMuiTheme` hook.

-The Customer UI theme is a more complete theme when it comes to application design, where as the Material UI theme is applied internally to the Material theme providers.

 ## Components reference